iangdp/iangdp.github.io/_posts/2023-04-07-randColors.md

 This post includes a description of this assignment, a photo of my working on-board RGB LED, and a tip/hint I would give to my past self while completing this deliverable.

-This program was designed to make an RGB LED flash up with random colors whnever a button is pressed.
+This program was designed to make an RGB LED flash up with random colors whenever a button is pressed.

 **Photo of LED**